IHE/ITI.Finance/input/pagecontent/volume-1.md

 The Claims Requestor submits and tracks claims from the Claims Manager.

-TODO: FHIR Capability Statement for [Claims Requestor](CapabilityStatement-IHE.ToDo.client.html)
+FHIR Capability Statement for [Claims Requestor](CapabilityStatement-IHE.FAIS.ClaimsRequestor.html)

 <a name="claims-manager"> </a>